ansys/scade-git/doc/source/gui-extensions/index.rst

 * Refresh: Update the Git status of all project files.

-  Note: You must save the SCADE project before so that Git detects changes.
+  Note: You must save the SCADE project before so that Git can detect changes.

 * Stage selected files or all unstaged files: Add files to the Git staging area.
 * Unstage selected files or all staged files: Remove files from the Git staging area.